 Caleb Honiss is the New Conservative candidate for Banks Peninsula.

-Caleb, living in Christchurch with his wife and young son, started his building company specialising in Decking jobs in 2014.
-With 10 staff he has expanded this to property development to provide quality affordable homes to South Island Kiwi families.
+In 2014, he started his own building company specialising in decking jobs.
+With 10 staff, he has expanded this to property development, providing quality affordable homes to South Island Kiwi families.

 Caleb enjoys beekeeping with a rapidly expanding business, providing learning and work opportunities to younger people who are keen to learn more about beekeeping.

-Caleb enjoys hunting for Thar in the Southern Alps, diving for Paua in one of the bays, surfing at Sumner Beach or Rock Climbing in the Port Hills for recreation.
+Caleb also enjoys hunting for Thar in the Southern Alps, diving for Paua in one of the bays, surfing at Sumner Beach and Rock Climbing in the Port Hills for recreation.

-He grew up on a farm and worked in dairy farms long enough to understand the frustration of farmers for being blamed for environmental challenges.
-New Zealand farmers are revolutionary, incredibly efficient, and deserve better than being taxed through ETS with no measurable benefit.
+He grew up on a farm, and worked on dairy farms long enough to understand the frustration of farmers for being blamed for environmental challenges.
+New Zealand farmers are revolutionary, incredibly efficient, and deserve better than being taxed through the ETS with no measurable benefit.

-As a firearms owner and keen hunter, the emotionally charged undemocratic amendments to the Firearms Act were very frustrating and disappointing.
-Current changes to legislation are rushed, unsatisfactory, confused and unjust with no apparent public safety benefit.
+As a firearms owner and keen hunter, the emotionally charged undemocratic amendments to the Firearms Act were very frustrating and disappointing to Caleb.
+These recent changes to legislation are rushed, unsatisfactory, confused, and unjust, with no apparent public safety benefit.